david-knopp/Juno/README.md

-# Juno Dependency Injection for Unity
+# Juno - Dependency Injection for Unity
-A dependency injection framework made for the Unity
+A lightweight dependency injection framework made for the Unity platform